-Of all the things we waste, food may be the number one area where we can make a serious impact.
-Up to 40% of the food in the United States goes to waste and about 40% of that waste happens at home according to the national resource defense council.
+Food waste is a big deal.
+Up to 40% of the food in the United States goes to waste and about 40% of that waste occurs at home according to the national resource defense council.
 When food goes to waste so does all the resources it takes to get that food on our plates including land, energy, water, fertilizer, and labor.
 Says Elizabeth falcon NRCD's food waste director.

 Light and moisture are garlic’s worst enemies, as they both contribute to mold grow.
 Store garlic at room temperature in a dry, dark place that has plenty of air circulation, like in a wire-mesh basket in a cupboard or pantry.
 Avoid the refrigerator.
 When stored in a cold environment, like the refrigerator, garlic will begin to sprout.
 While sprouted garlic is not poisonous, it can be bitter-tasting.

 HOW LONG DOES GARLIC LAST?